-CBIA Education Foundation Director Judy Resnick (seated) Program Manager Mary deManbey (left) and Grants Administrator Shelly Talley participated in the Aerospace Components Manufacturers Inc. (ACM) 2013 Trade Show on October 23 at the Hartford/Windsor Marriott Hotel.
+CBIA Education Foundation Director Judy Resnick (seated) Program Manager Mary deManbey (left) and Grants Administrator Shelly Talley participated in the Aerospace Components Manufacturers Inc. (ACM) 2013 Trade Show at the Hartford/Windsor Marriott Hotel.
 More than 700 students attended.

 Education Drives Economic Development

 The Connecticut Business and Industry Association is dedicated to the development of a highly skilled workforce—one that enables Connecticut businesses to compete in an increasingly knowledge-based, technological, and global economy.